-The following is written with an anal-retentive attention to Canon implied, so this does need a bit of revision since I have moved away from that somewhat.
+The following is written with an anal-retentive attention to Canon implied, so this does need a bit of revision since I have moved away from that, especially since Cursed Child came out.
 Nonetheless...

 I am not one to give out even the most basic personal information except to those who are closest to me, though I suppose some vague details are called for.
 Even then, knowing such mundane trivialities like my age or where I live really won’t tell you anything about me.
 The best way to get to know me is to get to know my ideas and how I derived them.

 Growing up as a middle child, and a bit of a wallflower, I spent a great deal of time People-Watching.
 I spent most of the time hanging back and learned what not to do by watching others get into trouble or make fools of themselves.
 Later, I was the one that people in my wide group of acquaintances would come to with their problems, for all this People-Watching had turned me into a kind of natural counselor.
 I rather enjoyed delving into a person’s past to figure out what their underlying issues were, why they acted the way that they did, and how it all developed.

 Applying this natural aptitude while earning my degree in History, I was told that I have a great gift for Structure.
 I was able to look at a work, break it down to its fundamental elements and themes, and then analyze and reconstruct them, sometimes better and more relatable than they were before.
 Whether this detailed, ordered, yet organic approach was an outgrowth of my methodical and logical nature or background in computer programming, they nonetheless factored highly in developing my obsession in getting the Style, Tone, and Flow of my work correct.